maranial/maranial/README.md

 - 👋 Hi, I’m @maranial
-- 🌱 I’m a new graduate with Master's Degree in Informatics in Winter 2021 from Northeastern University.
+- 🌱 I’m a UX Designer with Master's Degree in Informatics from Northeastern University.
-- 👀 I’m interested in applying a user-centered approach to research and design for each of my projects.
+- 👀 I enjoy applying a user-centered approach to research and design for all my projects.
-- 💞️ I’m looking for an opportunity to learn and make a significant impact on the usability of products.
+- 💞️ I am seeking an opportunity to learn and significantly improve product usability.
 - 📫 How to reach me: mara.devlp@gmail.com

 <!---